bldl/emplace-spidermonkey/README.md

    **TODO first task is getting a rough understanding of the emplace spec, write line by line understamding, provide example solution**

+### interpretation of the `Map.prototype.emplace` specification

+The ESCMAScript262 specification text can look intitmidating at first glance.Before starting the implementation of you should try to get a rough understanding of what each line in the spec means.
+Write sudo code, sentences or a combination.
+The goal is gain an overview of what we are trying to achieve.

+**Rewrite the spec in your own words**
+Example:
+3. Let __entries__ be the `List` that is __M__.[[MapData]].
+-->>
+3. make a `List` variable __entries__, which stores pairs `(key, value)`

+In the implementation part of this tutorial, each line of the specification will be explained.

 </details>

 <details open>